TristanGian/TristanGian/README.md

-- 👋 Hi, I’m @ComradeWolfskii
+- 👋 Hi, I’m @TristanGian
 - 👀 I’m interested in ... artificial intelligence, robotics and engineering
 - 🌱 I’m currently learning ...
-Java
+Java, Python, C#
 - 💞️ I’m looking to collaborate on ... idk
-- 📫 How to reach me ... comradewolfskii@gmail.com

 <!---
 ComradeWolfskii/ComradeWolfskii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.